 - Off: No checking for singularities.
 Soft limits of the physical axes and Cartesian space limits are all ignored.
 If the operator takes the rig to a singularity then the axes will trip. - Axis Limits: Soft limits of physical axes are respected and physical axis velocities are monitored and used to limit demanded Cartesian velocities.
 The operator is protected from axes tripping if he takes the rig to a singularity. - Axis & Cart.
-Limits: Soft limits of physical axes, physical axis velocities, and soft limits of cartesian space (as specified in Cartesians Setup) are all respected. - Diagnostic mode: This is the same as Axis and Cart.
-Limits but additionally axis position and velocity monitoring is reported in the rig safety limit dialog box
+Limits: Soft limits of physical axes, physical axis velocities, and soft limits of cartesian space (as specified in Cartesians Setup) are all respected. - Diagnostic mode: Axis position and velocity monitoring is reported in the Rig Safety Limit dialog box.